neuropoly/phantom-spinoza/README.md

 Mixture preparation:
 - Ensure that no contaminating particles can fall into the mixture.
-- Place large container on a hot plate and add water.
+- Place large container (20 liters) on a [hot plate](https://www.hubert.ca/product/75300/Cadco-CSR-3T-Stainless-Steel-Single-Burner-Hot-Plate-With-8Dia-Element---12-14L-x-14W-x-4-18W) and add water.
+A [hot pot with a faucet](https://www.homedepot.ca/product/camp-chef-19l-20-qt-aluminum-hot-water-pot/1001156780) is recommended.
 - Turn the hot plate on and wait for temperature to reach 60deg.
 - Start stirring and do not stop during the whole process.
 Avoid splashing.
 - Add salt and dissolve it.
 - Add sugar gradually, dissolving each portion.
 - Add agar when the temperature has reached 90 deg and dissolve it.
 - Turn hot plate off.
 Continue stirring.
 - Add mouthwash and stir for a few minutes to homogenize the mixture.
 - Continue stirring for some time to prevent the mixture from burning at the bottom of the container.
-- Wait for temp to reach 60 deg.
+- Wait for temp to reach 60 deg to to facilitate the release of air bubbles.
 - Pour the mixture into the phantom avoiding bubbles.
+To do this, a hose connected to the pot's faucet and passing through the phantom inlet can be used to drive the mixture flow directly to one of the inner surfaces of the shell, as is done to fill a glass of beer.